 pamela joined Watsi on January 10th, 2020.
-Three months ago, pamela became the 5618th member to automatically support a new Watsi patient every month.
-Since then, 183 more people have become monthly donors! pamela's most recent donation supported Lewis, an 11-year-old from Kenya, to fund bilateral clubfoot correction.
+Eight months ago, pamela became the 5618th member to automatically support a new Watsi patient every month.
+Since then, 840 more people have become monthly donors! pamela's most recent donation supported Florian, a hardworking young man from Tanzania, to fund hydrocephalus treatment.

 Lewis is a playful and social student from Kenya.
 Lewis is the brother to Jonah, who also needs clubfoot repair, and is the 6th born in a family of 8 children.
 He aspires to be in the Special Forces as a Military Officer in future.
 The family hails from Iteria village in Meru County.
 His single mother used to be farmer but she currently stays at home.
 She recently underwent an amputation on her leg after suffering from diabetes.
 Lewis has clubfoot of both of his feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Lewis traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on March 16th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Lewis's clubfoot repair.
 After treatment, he will be able to walk well and no longer be in pain.
 “We request your support.
 I cannot be able to raise the estimated bill.
 Please help,” Lewis’s mother pleaded with us.